Dagmoores/Dagmoores/README.md

 ### Hi there 👋

-My name is Daniel, I live in Brazil and I'm a studying Bachelor of Information Technology and I'm learning how to programming.
+My name is Daniel, I live in Brazil and I'm a studying Bachelor of Information Technology and learning how to programming.
 I already know a little about JavaScript, HTML and Python , but I want to learn much more!

-I love to play games, so I hope I can work programming one some day, my favorite games are Quest For Glory, Red Dead Redemption and Deus Ex.
+I love to play games, so I hope I can work programming one some day, my favorite games are Quest For Glory and Deus Ex.

-You can reach me at: